SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 - CAUV Web Map
 - CAUV Form Application

-These methods combined will have the following affect on the current workflow;
+These methods will improve the current workflow in the following ways;
 - Provide land owners easy access to their CAUV Values.
 - Reduce the number of incorrectly keyed applications.
 - Reduce the number of applications mailed back to land owners due to needed corrections on the form.
-- Easily identify errors in either the application or the database.
+- Identify errors in either the application or the database.
-- Easily identify applications that were never submitted to the office.
+- Identify applications that were never submitted to the office.

 ### CAUV Database

 The CAUV database is a SQL database of each property's CAUV agricultural-use acreages and gross income.
-[SQLite](https://sqlite.org/index.html) was used as the database engine since the database can be stored in a common network filesystem that multiple users to access without the need of a dedicated database server.
+[SQLite](https://sqlite.org/index.html) was used as the database engine since the database can be stored in a network filesystem that multiple users can access without the need of a dedicated database server.
 SQLite is also the recommended database system of the Library of Congress for storing data.